xiaokaizhou/dart-mcp/pkgs/dart_tooling_mcp_server/README.md

 {
   "mcpServers": {
     "dart_mcp": {
-      "command": "<path-to-compiled-exe>",
+      "command": "dart_tooling_mcp_server",
       "args": []
     }
   }
 }
 ```

-Each time you make changes to the server, you'll need to re-run
+Each time you make changes to the server, you'll need to restart the server on
-`dart compile exe bin/main.dart` and reload the Cursor window
+the MCP configuration page or reload the Cursor window (Developer: Reload Window
-(Developer: Reload Window from the Command Pallete) to see the changes.
+from the Command Palette) to see the changes.

 ## Development